Roseland — 1916

 Dallas Morning News, May 9, 1914

-In 1916, the north side of Main Street contained three theaters: the Nickelodeon, the Roseland, and the Best.
+In 1916, the north side of Main Street contained three theaters: the Nickelodeon (1607 Main), the Roseland (1613 Main), and the Best (1615 Main).
 This is the much-beleaguered (and now mostly demolished) block of Main, which in 1916 was anchored by the dazzling Praetorian and Wilson buildings.
-The Roseland occupied part of what we now think of as the Everts Jewelers building.
+The Roseland occupied part of what was once the Everts Jewelers building.
 Below, another view of this block in 1916, with the theater(s) on the right, about halfway between the tall white Praetorian Building and the stately rounded Wilson Building.

 Photo from the 1916 Terrillian, the Terrill School yearbook.
 (The caption for the photo of one of the school’s teachers: “Passing by or coming out, Mr. F.?”)